mendhak/docker-http-https-echo/README.md

 ## Client certificate details (mTLS) in the response

-If you pass a client certificate, then the details about that certificate can be echoed back in the response body.
+To work with client certificates, start the container with the `MTLS_ENABLE=1` environment variable.
+When passing a client certificate, the details about that certificate can be echoed back in the response body.
 The client certificate will not be validated.

 For example, invoke using curl, passing a certificate and key.